openstack/charm-deployment-guide/deploy-guide/source/install-juju.rst

 ----------------

 The OpenStack deployment will be placed in its own Juju model for organisational purposes.
-It will be called 'openstack'.
-Create the model, and switch to it, with this one command:
+Create the model 'openstack' and specify our desired series of 'focal':

 .. code-block:: none

-   juju add-model openstack
+   juju add-model --config default-series=focal openstack

 The output of the :command:`juju status` command summarises the Juju aspect of the environment.
 It should now look very similar to this: